subsquid/docs/docs/glossary.md

 ### State

-A key-value map defining the internal worldview of a EVM contract of a Substrate runtime at a specific point in time.
+A key-value map defining the internal worldview of an EVM contract of a Substrate runtime at a specific point in time.
 The consensus algorithm ensures that the honest majority of the nodes agree on the runtime state.

 ### Storage